rfparedes/gdg/README.md

 * To easily search down chronologically through the data collected in the .dat file, use the search string `zzz`.

 * rtmon logging needs to be enabled explicitly and will collect network state information directly from the kernel on an ongoing basis.
+Enabling this enables a systemd service which is running while rtmon is enabled.
 This can be used to prove that service issues started after an external network failure. [[1]](#reference)

+* If d-state is enabled, during each interval run, the number of processes in D state are detected and if this number is greater than or equal to a user-defined value (number of processes in D state), echo t > /proc/sysrq-trigger is executed to get a task trace of all processes.
+This is a one-time action, meaning, once task trace is triggered, it won't be triggered again until user enables again explictly.

 ## Usage

 ### To start collection in 30s intervals, run